maredios/AI-predicting-a-film-s-rating/README.md

 ---

-# I. Introduction {#introduction}
+# I. Introduction

 ## Motivation
 The central motivation for choosing this project was to create a practical example of a complete machine learning workflow using a real-world dataset.
-Movie data is well-suited for this purpose because it contains a variety of feature types—numerical values, categorical labels, multi-label lists, and free text—allowing us to demonstrate how different preprocessing techniques can be combined in one pipeline.
+Movie data is well-suited for this purpose because it contains a variety of feature types-numerical values, categorical labels, multi-label lists, and free text-allowing us to demonstrate how different preprocessing techniques can be combined in one pipeline.

 We selected movie rating prediction specifically because it provides: